contensis/docs-management-dotnet/key-concepts/asset-new.md

 Creating a new [asset](/model/asset.md) can be achieved by using one of the `NewAsset` method overloads.
 Updating an asset's file can be acheived using one the of the SetFile methods overloads of an [entry](/model/entry-methods.md).

+> NOTE
+> The language of the asset will be determined by the language of the target folder in Contensis.

 * [NewAsset(string localFilePath, string parentNodePath, string filename = null, string language = null)](#new-with-local-file-path)
 * [NewAsset(Stream fileStream, string parentNodePath, string filename, string language = null)](#new-with-stream)
 * [NewAsset(byte[] bytes, string parentNodePath, string filename, string language = null)](#new-with-byte-array)